apc-llc/apc-llc.github.io/_posts/2012-01-16-3-day-cuda-course-technical-university-of-munich-germany.md

 thumbnail_path: blog/2012-01-16-3-day-cuda-course-technical-university-of-munich-germany/tum_logo.gif
 ---

-Applied Parallel Computing LLC delivered the GPU Training Course at the Technical University of Munich, Germany.
+Applied Parallel Computing LLC has delivered the GPU Training Course at the Technical University of Munich, Germany.

 No image found.